 Question: Talk about the market for skilled wind technicians.
 What are employers looking for?

 Auston Van Slyke: Employers are hungry for wind technicians with a good base of skills, so that they can move up and help the company grow.
-These are the skills that they get from a two year degree, as opposed to a two week new hire training class.
+These are the skills that they get from a diploma program, as opposed to a two-week new hire training class.

 The U.S. produces more renewable energy than any other country in the world, but we are fighting to keep that title.
 We are building wind turbines faster than we ever have before right now.
 All of my students have jobs waiting for them when they graduate.